hortonal/Schnapsen/README.md

 ### Building your own Player/Bot

 All players must inherit from the Player class and implement the select action method.
 For example see the RandomPlayer, BetterPlayer or NNSimpleLinearPlayer implementations.
+As discovered with the Monte Carlo Tree Search, you need to be careful not to give your bot too much game knowledge (see shuffle_imperfect_information in MatchController!).

 ### Test your bot against the competition